JosepinaU/CryoCube/README.md

 This repository is dedicated to building and visualizing interactive 3D Data Cubes from DAS (Distributed Acoustic Sensing) records.

-To showcase the workflow, we use a 10 min long DAS record section from Rhonegletscher (Switzerland) from 2020 including 100 channels.
-We first fourier transform the time series records to compute spectrograms (1-100 Hz), which we organize as a 3D data cube with the axes time, frequency and DAS channel.
+To showcase the workflow, we use a 2.5 min long DAS record section from Rhonegletscher (Switzerland) from 2020 including 2299 channels.
+We first fourier transform the time series records (strain rate) to compute spectrograms (1-100 Hz), which we organize as a 3D data cube with the dimensions time, frequency and DAS channel.
 The data cube is stored as cryo_subcube.zarr and visualized using lexcube.

 <table align="center" style="border-collapse: collapse; margin: 0 auto;">
   <tr>